cshooks/hooks/packages/useTrie/README.md

   - Add the `word` to trie
 - `remove = (word: string): void`
   - Remove the `word` from trie
-- `isEmpty = (node: TrieNode = this.root): boolean`
+- `isEmpty = (): boolean`
-  - Check if the current trie is empty or not.
+  - Check if the current trie contains any words in it or not
-  - Optionally check if the trie node is empty or not